 #2 Auburn had to survive a scare against SIU-Edwardsville.
-The Tigers plated to runs early in the game thanks to a two run blast by Carlee Wallace.
+The Tigers plated to runs early in the game thanks to a two-run blast by Carlee Wallace.
 Auburn held a 3-1 lead until the sixth when back-to-back singles by Edwardsville made it a tie game.
-The Tigers won 4-3 in the bottom of the eighth on Carmyn Greenwood’s hit to wall that brought home Bree Fornis.
+The Tigers won 4-3 in the bottom of the eighth on Carmyn Greenwood’s hit to the wall that brought home Bree Fornis.

 This is Carmyn Greenwood’s 1st career hit…

 The weather was a factor out west in California as well as in Louisiana.
 The deluges of rain forced many games to be postponed to later in the weekend.